 at Utrecht University, and professor in Legal Informatics and Legal Argumentation at the

 the University of Groningen.
 I have master degrees in law (1985) and philosophy (1988)

 from the University of Groningen.

 In 1993 I obtained my PhD degree (cum laude) at the Free University Amsterdam

 with a thesis titled Logical Tools for Modelling Legal

 Argument.
-My main research interests concern computational models of argumentation and their application in multi-agent systems, legal reasoning and other areas.
+My main research interests concern artificial intelligence & law and computational models of argumentation.
 I am a past president of the International Association for AI & Law (IAAIL), of the JURIX Foundation for Legal Knowledge-Based Systems and of the steering committee of the COMMA conferences on Computational Models of Argument.
-I am on the editorial board of several journals, including Artificial Intelligence (from 2017 as an associate editor).
+I am on the editorial board of several journals, including Artificial Intelligence (since 2017 as an associate editor).